Did you take a home pregnancy test and get a faint line?

-So, what do we do when we’re staring down a test, wondering if that line is really there?
+So, what do you do when you’re staring down a test, wondering if that faint line is a true indication of pregnancy?

-This article will help you figure out if that faint line pregnancy test is legitimate or not, and what to do in either case.
+We’ll help you figure out if your pregnancy test is positive or not and discuss what to do in either case.